TeamLazyBuds/Tommy/README.md

 # Tommy

-Discord bot which provides moderation, welcomer, image manipulation and miscellaneous commands.
-Over 120 commands a very useful bot.
+# Bot description
+Tommy is a multipurpose bot with a lot of features like memes, welcomer, anime, logs and much more!